SudhirDeshwal/MERN_STACK_Project/README.md

 ### `npm start`

 Runs the app in the development mode.<br />
-Open [http://localhost:8000](http://localhost:8000) to view it in the browser.
+Open [http://localhost:8000/api](http://localhost:8000/api) to view it in the browser.

 The page will reload if you make edits.<br />
 You will also see any lint errors in the console.

-### Deployment
+## Deployment

-This section has moved here: https://facebook.github.io/create-react-app/docs/deployment

-### `npm run build` fails to minify

-This section has moved here: https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify
+Deployment will be done together with front end before final submission.